sejungkwak/connect-4/README.md

   - Fix: I changed the arrow keys' `keydown` event listener to a global function.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/b2677bae7450e36b54f738e7ecc57aaff3f35e7a)

-- Displaying 2 helper discs at the same time
+- Displaying 2 column indicator discs at the same time

-  - Error: A previous helper disc stayed visible when switching the keyboard control to the mouse.
+  - Error: A previous column indicator disc stayed visible when switching the keyboard control to the mouse.

     ![Bug: 2 discs displaying](https://media.giphy.com/media/iGY8s3np7XRSm8OmGr/giphy.gif)

   - Reason: The `mouseout` event handler was not called when switching the keyboard control to the mouse.
-  - Fix: I added code that makes the helper discs invisible in the `mouseover` event handle function.
+  - Fix: I added code that makes the column indicator discs invisible in the `mouseover` event handler.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/e108aaeef3595c3de1ec5238cd304e90e547d95a)

 - Multiple alert overlay

   - Error: An alert overlay on the __New game__ page kept being created when pressing the space bar multiple times on the same checkbox.
   - Reason: I did not consider keyboard controls, and there was no code to prevent the overlay from being created.
-  - Fix: I added a condition to check if there is already an overlay on the __New Game__ page, and if there is, delete it before creating another one.
+  - Fix: I added a condition to check if there is already an overlay on the __New Game__ page.
+If there is, delete it before creating another one.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/2b42419d3613ae65bc59db6f0ccb8056ff0b4477)

-- `aspect-ratio`
+- Browser support for `aspect-ratio`

-  - Error: Daniel Callaghan in Code Institute spotted a bug which prevented the placing of a disc if the computer didn't place a disc first and the board was squashed.
+  - Error: Daniel Callaghan at Code Institute spotted a bug which prevented him from placing a disc if the computer didn't place a disc in the target column first and the board was squashed.

     ![Bug: aspect-ratio](documentation/bugs/bug-aspect-ratio.png)

-    (The image was provided by Daniel Callaghan through the [_Slack_](https://slack.com/intl/en-ie/) peer-code-review channel)
+    (The image was provided by Daniel Callaghan through the [_Slack_](https://slack.com/intl/en-ie/) __peer-code-review__ channel)

   - Reason: According to [_Can I use_](https://caniuse.com/), the `aspect-ratio` property is only supported by newer browser versions that were released after 2021.
   - Fix: I removed the `aspect-ratio` property in CSS and added code to set the height of each cell in JS.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/fed5b161ad1f43bbafc72601db26331cb7735b39)